FuturICT2/GenesisApp/README.md

 </p>

-# How to utilize the App to implement your own Functionalities (BIOTS Challenges)
+# How to utilize the App to implement your own Functionalities (BIOTS Challenges 2018 - still interesting for BETH 2019)

 In the following, we briefly explain, how the Genesis AndroidApp and the Genesis library can be used to boost your development process.